Thiruvisanallur Sivayoginathar Temple

 Sivayoginathar Temple also known as Yoganandeswarar temple is a Hindu temple dedicated to Shiva located in is located in Thiruvisanallur in Thanjavur district, Tamil Nadu, India.
 Shiva is worshiped as purathaneshwarar in krutha yuga,yoganandheeswarar in threytha yuga,vilvaaranyeshwarar in dhwabara yuga and Sivayoganathar in kali yuga, and is represented by the lingam and his consort Parvati is depicted as soundhara nayaki or shantha Nayagi.
 And the bala shani bagavan also there for first 2.5 years shani dosha The presiding deity is revered in the 7th century Tamil Saiva canonical work, the Tevaram, written by Tamil poet saints known as the nayanars thirugnanasambandhar and appar swamy and classified as Paadal Petra Sthalam.

-There are many inscriptions associated with the temple indicating contributions from pandiyas Cholas, Thanjavur Nayaks and Thanjavur Marathas.
+There are many inscriptions associated with the temple indicating contributions from Pandyas Cholas, Thanjavur Nayaks and Thanjavur Marathas.
 The oldest parts of the present masonry structure were built during the Chola dynasty in the 9th century, while later expansions, are attributed to later periods, up to the Thanjavur Nayaks during the 16th century.

 The temple house a five-tiered gateway tower known as gopurams.
 The temple has numerous shrines, with those of Sivayoginathar and Soundaranayagi being the most prominent.
 The temple complex houses many halls and three precincts.
 The temple has four daily rituals at various times from 7:30 a.m to 12 noon, 4:30 p.m to 7:30 p.m, and five yearly festivals on its calendar.
 The Aippasi mahothsavam festival when the deities of pancha moorthi 1.
 Vinayaka, 2. valli devasena sametha subramanya, 3. somaskanda, 4. amman and 5. chandikeshwarar all five (pancha moorthis going to river cauvery for theerthavaari) is the major festival in the temple.
 The temple is now maintained and administered by Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.